Simulation budgeting for hybrid effective field theories: Numerical error considerations

 In the previous section, we established that pure perturbation theory is not sufficiently accurate given our power spectrum error goals; therefore, we need to use a hybrid of theory and simulations as our model.
 We thus require that individual simulations satisfy the accuracy requirements outlined in the previous section for any set of cosmological parameters.
-Several factors influence simulation accuracy, and we will take them in turn.
+The accuracy and cost of individual simulations must be considered in tandem to develop a budget.
+Several factors influence both simulation accuracy and cost, and we will take them in turn.
 Section \ref{sec:nbody_summary} summarizes our recommendations.